Relative geometric assembly and mapping cones, Part I: The geometric model and applications: The isomorphism between the geometric and analytic realizations of the mapping cone

 A trivializing operator for a cycle $(W,(E_{B_2},F_{B_1},\alpha),(D_E^W,D_F^{\partial W}))$ with Dirac operators is a self-adjoint $A\in \Psi^{-\infty}_{B_2}(\partial W; S_{\partial W}\otimes E_{B_2}|_{\partial W})$ such that $D_E^{\partial W}+A$ is invertible.
 We also refer to $A$ as a trivializing operator for $D_E^{\partial W}$. \end{define}

 By \cite[Theorem 3]{LP} and \cite[Proposition 10]{LPGAFA} any cycle with Dirac operators admits a trivializing operator.
+The reason for introducing trivializing operators is that they are unavoidable when doing higher Atiyah-Patodi-Singer index theory because the Dirac operator on the boundary is in general not invertible.
 We first construct a class in $K_1(C_\phi)$ from an even-dimensional cycle with Dirac operators and trivializing operator.
 We then prove that the constructed class in $K_1(C_\phi)$ is independent of involved choices.
 The construction for odd-dimensional cycles follows by a formal suspension, see \cite[Section 3.2]{LP} or \cite[Section 2]{zeid14}.

 Take $\chi,\tilde{\chi}\in C^\infty((0,1],\mathbb{R})$ such that $\chi\geq 1$ and